 The annoying girl is keeping her grey-green eyes focused on his face.
 ‘Well.
 Now I know about it, you can just as well show me.’

-Derek just glares back at her, but his pain of a brother answers in his place.
+Derek just glares back at her when his pain of a brother answers in his place.

 ‘Sure!’
 Teddy says, and they hurry off towards the cabins.

-‘Maybe I want to be alone.’
+‘Maybe I wanna be alone.’
 Derek calls after them.

-Suddenly her favorite tights and boots seem inappropriate… ‘We have already swum – the whole morning,’ she mumbles, hating the effect Serena has on her self-confidence – making it vanish totally and forcing her to justify herself, ‘In fact, we were just leaving, ‘she adds without conviction.
+Suddenly her favorite tights and boots seem inappropriate.
+‘We’ve already swum – the whole morning,’ she mumbles, hating the effect Serena has on her self-confidence – making it vanish totally and forcing her to justify herself.
+‘In fact, we were just leaving, ‘she adds without conviction.

 ‘We?’
 Serena’s scornful eyes move away from her, concentrating on Derek.
 ‘Are you leaving too, Derek?’